trigger-corp/Forge-Documentation/source/api/file.rst

 Returned files will be accessible to the app as long as they exist on the device.

-.. js:function:: file.getImage(success[, error])
+.. js:function:: file.getImage(success, error)

-    :param function success: callback to be invoked when no errors occur, first argument is the returned file.
+    :param function(file) success: callback to be invoked when no errors occur, first argument is the returned file.
-    :param function error: callback to be invoked when an error occurs
+    :param function(content) error: called with details of any error which may occur

 ``isFile``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~